Jos Punt: Roman Catholic Church

 In 1979 he became a priest, ordained by Bishop of Roermond Joannes Gijsen.
 In the Seminary he taught the Social Teachings of the Church, and he got also his PhD in that field from Augsburg University in Germany.

 Pope John Paul II appointed him Auxiliary Bishop of Haarlem 1995; he was ordained by the local ordinary, bishop Henny Bomers.
 Punt was also appointed as apostolic administrator for the Military Ordinariate.

 In 1998 Bomers died suddenly after suffering a heart attack.
 Punt was appointed Apostolic Administrator.
 On 21 July 2001 he was appointed bishop of Haarlem.
-He was assisted by auxiliary bishop Johannes Gerardus Maria Hendriks, who was appointed coadjutor bishop in December 2018 and succeeded him as bishop of Haarlem-Amsterdam in 1 June 2020.
+He was assisted by auxiliary bishop Johannes Gerardus Maria Hendriks, who was appointed coadjutor bishop in December 2018 and succeeded him as bishop of Haarlem-Amsterdam on 1 June 2020.

 Punt was the 13th bishop of the diocese, which was established in 1559.
 Due to the Protestant Reformation there was no bishop in Haarlem, or the Netherlands, for 300 years, until 1853.

 Pope Francis accepted his resignation on 1 June 2020.
 He had previously announced he hoped to retire before the usual age of 75 for health reasons.